openshift/insights-operator/README.md

 - Make sure that you have a local, up-to-date copy of each release-branch that might be in the changelog.

 #### Use
+It can be used 2 ways:
+1. Providing no command line arguments the script will update the current CHANGELOG.md with the latest changes according to the local git state.
+(IMPORTANT: It will only work with changelogs created with this script)
+    - Example: `go run cmd/changelog/main.go`
-It requires 2 command line arguments, `AFTER` and `UNTIL` dates.
+2. Providing 2 command line arguments, `AFTER` and `UNTIL` dates the script will generate a new CHANGELOG.md within the provided time frame.
-Example: `go run cmd/changelog/main.go 2021-01-10 2021-01-20`
+    - Example: `go run cmd/changelog/main.go 2021-01-10 2021-01-20`